 The French drone maker Parrot (▷1) still leads global awareness followed by DJI (▷2) and Ghost-Drone manufacturer Ehang (▷3) who made up ground to the leaders and are the key players of the drone market.

-The race for the TOP20 is getting more and more exciting as the distance shortens between the competitors.
+The race for the TOP 20 of the drone company ranking is getting more and more exciting as the distance shortens between the competitors.
 As company activity and global reach increases (e.g. new products, funding, etc.), so does their overall score.
-Whenever new products are launched, funding rounds are completed or M&A’s successfully executed it has a measurable effect in terms of an increase or decrease in global company awareness.
+Whenever new products are launched, funding rounds are completed or M&A’s successfully executed it has a measurable effect in terms of an increase or decrease in global drone company awareness.
 These activities are part of the previously mentioned measurement categories.

-Compared to the last ranking we see how the two most active companies – Parrot and DJI – are loosing ground to other very active firms.
-The top four companies were able to hold their rank.
+Compared to the last TOP 20 drone company ranking we see how the most active companies like DJI and Parrot are loosing ground to other very active firms.
+The top four drone companies were able to hold their rank.
 However, we were able to identify vivid movement in the lower ranks.

 Just after raising $42M in Series B, the Chinese company EHANG announced a new generation of drones – the “Ghost Drone 2.0”.
 It comes with a 4K camera, VR goggles and a so-called AVATAR Tilt Control – a gadget that makes your drone follow your gestures only by tilting your smartphone.
 Even though EHANG remains on rank 3, they were able make up leeway up to the leaders in our ranking.

 The project Hexo+ started off as a Kickstarter campaign and raised over $1.3M.
 It was so successful that it was ranked among the top 20 most successful Kickstarter campaigns.
 After collecting Angel investment of $3M in late June 2015, Squadrone Systems launched the new autonomous hands-free action drone that follows and films you, while you can focus on yourself doing sports or the like.